Håkan Mild

 Stig Håkan Mild (born 14 June 1971) is a Swedish former professional footballer who played as a central midfielder.
 He is best remembered for his time with IFK Göteborg, with which he won four Swedish Championships.
 A full international between 1991 and 2001, he won a total of 74 caps for the Sweden national team and was a part of the Sweden team that finished third at the 1994 FIFA World Cup.
 He also represented his country at the 1992 Summer Olympics and UEFA Euro 2000.
-He was the sporting director of IFK Göteborg between 2006 and 2014, and is the club director of the club since January 2021.
+He was the sporting director of IFK Göteborg between 2006 and 2014, and club director between 2021 and 2025.

 Club career

 Born in Trollhättan, Västra Götaland, Mild started his career with the local club Trollhättans FK, and was early on scouted by the then leading Swedish club IFK Göteborg which he joined in 1988.
 He made his debut in the first team of IFK Göteborg the same year, in a friendly match against IF Elfsborg, 29 September.
 He played his first league game the following season, when he came on as a substitute against Halmstads BK, 26 July.
 He then scored his first goal in a competitive match in 1990, and became Swedish champion for the first time that same year, playing in a majority of the club's matches during the season.

 He became a regular in the team and won another championship title the next season, as well as winning Svenska Cupen.
 He also scored his first goal in Allsvenskan in 1991, and played four matches in the European Cup.
 He was at the time a member of the Swedish Olympic team that competed at the 1992 Summer Olympics, where he played all four matches.
 He returned to European football and played all ten matches in the 1992–93 UEFA Champions League, against amongst others A.C.
 Milan and FC Porto.
 Mild also scored a goal against Lech Poznań in the qualifying round of the tournament.
 He became Swedish champion with IFK again in 1993.

 Håkan Mild then moved abroad to Swiss club Servette FC where he won the Swiss Super League title the first season.
 He then played in the 1994 World Cup, where he was substituted on in two games, and played the last three games—quarter-final, semi-final and third place match—from start scoring one goal and assisting one.
 He returned to Servette FC to play another season but his first visit on the continent was not very successful and he returned to IFK Göteborg for the second half of the 1995 season.
 He led the club to another Swedish Championship the following season, but left the club again, this time to play in Spain and Real Sociedad.